threefoldtech/threefold_hub/readme.md

 - `max_validators` are set to 100

 The ignite's `serve` subcommand doesn't work as the gentx format is changed.
 The above snippet creates a new user in the local test keyring, Initializes the genesis file with this account as a validator.
-The validator delegates its signing power to the Binance account with address `<BSC-delegator-address>`.
+The validator delegates its signing power to the Binance account with address `<validator-BSC-address`.
 This address will be used later in the gravity contract and the orchestrator setup.

 An example of the addresses are:

 - alice-cosmos-address: tf12m75luwtqthas2kkc53p4kwsakatptfgn6sunz
-- BSC-delegator-address: 0xD6DBC796aC81DC34bDe3864f1F2c8f40742D85Dc
+- validator-BSC-address 0xD6DBC796aC81DC34bDe3864f1F2c8f40742D85Dc

 The gravity params in the genesis file should be modified:

-- the gravity_id must match the `gravity_id` in the `Gravity.sol` contract.
-In other words, (hex(genesis.gravity_id) + "0" * 64).substr(0, 64) must equal to the gravity id in the contract.
+- `gravity_id` must match the `_gravityId` parameter from the `Gravity.sol` contract deployment.
+In other words, "0x"+hex(genesis.gravity_id) appended with `0`'s until a length of 64 must equal to the gravity id in the contract.
-- crisis constant fee is the amount to perform an invariant check, which is usually expensive, and can halt the chain if it doens't hold (e.g. 1 TFT, `10000000TFT` in genesis)
+- crisis constant fee is the amount to perform an invariant check, which is usually expensive, and can halt the chain if the invariant does nott hold (e.g. 1 TFT, `10000000TFT` in genesis)
 - gov `min_deposit` is the minimum amount for a proposal to be put to a vote (e.g. 1 TFT, `10000000TFT` in genesis)
-- `gravity_id` should be unique to chain (in case of hard forks?) (e.g. `threefold-hub`)
 - `bridge_ethereum_address` to `<bridge-contract-address>`.
 This corresponds to the gravity smart contract address.
 It's currently not used by the module (i.e. it's for doc-purposes only for now).
-- `bridge_chain_id` is 97.
-The BSC testnet chain id.
+- `bridge_chain_id` is 97 for BSC testnet.
+For BSC mainnet, the chain id is 56.
 - Gravity's `average_ethereum_block_time` to 3000.
 This value is used to estimate blocks timeout.
-- The following `erc20` token is added to gravity:
+- The TFT BEP20 token has to be added to the gravity configuration:

+  Unless you deployed your own TFT BEP20 contract on BSC testnet, the `TFT-BSC-contract-address` is `0xDC5a9199e2604A6BF4A99A583034506AE53F4B34`, for BSC mainnet, it is `0x8f0FB159380176D324542b3a7933F0C2Fd0c2bbf`.

 ```json
        "eth_erc20_to_denoms": [